Introduction

 1. Explainability

 Regulators do not accept 'black box' systems.
 If an AI denies a payment or flags a customer, you should be able to explain why.
-In fact, in the EU, the new AI Act will treat many payment systems as 'high risk.'
-This means you'll have to keep records, run audits, and show there is no bias.
+Under the EU AI Act (effective 2025–2026), payment AI systems, including fraud detection and AML scoring, are classified as “high-risk,” requiring documented decision-making, ongoing audits, and human oversight.
+This isn’t just a best practice anymore but a legal requirement.

 2. Data privacy and safety

 AI needs a lot of data.
 But sharing customer information across countries can break privacy laws like GDPR.
 So, only collect information that's actually needed, get consent, and keep data safe.
-If you're working with third-party vendors or cloud services, make sure they follow the rules too.
+India’s Digital Personal Data Protection (DPDP) Act adds another layer.
+It places data localization requirements on how AI models processing Indian customer payment data are trained and stored.
+If you’re working with third-party vendors or cloud services, make sure they comply with all relevant local laws too.

 3. Different rules in different countries